HarirFahem/SNAKE/README.md

 ```

 [(**Back to top**)](#back)

-Our food: "Strawberry , Kiwi, and Egg" appears at random locations, also our Bomb
+Our food: "Strawberry , Kiwi, and Egg" appears at random locations, also our Bombs
+Here is the function that is responsible for the random locations of the meal:

 ```javascript
 MoveSnake::MoveSnake(QGraphicsItem *parent):QGraphicsRectItem(parent)